xformation/xformation-book/chapter1/usecases/everything-software-defined/azure-container-cluster.md

 Triggers:

-* The user indicates that he wants to create a container cluster in AWS.
+* The user indicates that he wants to create a container cluster in Azure.

 Preconditions: